dcodev1702/terraform_proxmox_vm/README.md

 ```console
 cd k3s_deployment/modules/pm_vm_template
 ```
+* Add SSH public keys to the id_sshkeys.pub file as this file is used to seed the cloud image drive.
 * Change variables within the bash script to ensure you're pointing to the right PVE SERVER, PVE DISK, etc.
 ```console
 bash ./build_vm_template.sh